object-oriented-python/object-oriented-programming/doc/source/1_programs_in_files.rst

-Programmes in files
+Programs in files
 ===================

-You will previously have written Python code in Jupyter notebooks, and possibly used an interactive Python environment usch as iPython.
+You will previously have written Python code in Jupyter notebooks, and possibly used an interactive Python environment such as iPython.
 Jupyter notebooks are an excellent platform for writing and documenting short pieces of code.
 However, they are much less good for writing code which is designed to be used by other people.
 If the